|(plerixafor) injection, for subcutaneous use||Rx only|

 There is insufficient information to make dosage recommendations in patients on hemodialysis.

-History of hypersensitivity to Mozobil [see Warnings and Precautions (5.1)].
+Mozobil is contraindicated in patients with a history of hypersensitivity to plerixafor [see Warnings and Precautions (5.1)].
 Anaphylactic shock has occurred with use of Mozobil.

 5 WARNINGS AND PRECAUTIONS